WilliamY97/LearningJournal/Computer Science/Linked Lists.md

 the head **Node**.
 This would largely resolve the earlier issue.
 Remember that when you're discussing a linked list in an interview, you must understand whether it is a singly linked list or a doubly linked list.

-##Deleteing a Node form a Singly Linked List
+##Deleting a Node from a Singly Linked List

 - Given a node **N**, we find the previous node **prev** and set **prev.next** equal to **n.next**.
 If the list is doubly linked, we must also update **n.next** to set **n.next.prev** equal to **n.prev**.